Causal Fine-Tuning under Latent Confounded Shift: Introduction

-In this paper, we address this issue by proposing a causal framework for fine-tuning under latent-confounded shifts by interpreting the process as a causal identification problem.
-We define \textbf{causal fine-tuning} as the process of learning a causal mechanism during fine-tuning.
-Specifically, this works by identifying latent structures that enable a principled decomposition of the input signal into stable (invariant) and spurious (environment specific) components, thereby enabling robust generalization under confounded shifts.
-Our key insight is to exploit scenarios where it can be assumed that: i) \emph{low-level} features of the input signal are invariant between training and test regimes; ii) they cause \emph{high-level} features and the label, with the former possibly changing in distribution at test time.
-Unlike covariate-shift scenarios, the conditional distribution of the label is also exposed to changes.
-By applying a causal adjustment strategy to these representations that exploits the fact that we have two views of the unstable features (unsupervised and fine-tuned), we produce robust and adaptive predictions without requiring multiple environments or domain annotations.
+Foundation models~\citep{bommasani2021opportunities}, such as BERT~\citep{kenton2019bert}, GPT~\citep{brown2020language}, and CLIP~\citep{radford2021learning}, have become the standard for downstream learning.
+However, when fine-tuned on data with latent confounding, they often exploit spurious correlations that do not generalize across environments~\citep{lv2022causality,qiao2024understanding}.
+In this paper, we address this issue by proposing a framework for fine-tuning under latent-confounded shifts, using causal identification as a design principle for constructing robust inductive biases.
+We define \emph{causal fine-tuning} as the process of learning a predictor that targets the causal mechanism (rather than spurious correlations).
+Specifically, this is achieved by encouraging a representation decomposition that is consistent with an identification-motivated latent structure, separating fine-tuned representations into stable (invariant) and spurious (environment-specific) components.
+Our key insight is to exploit scenarios where it can be assumed that: i) \emph{low-level} features indicate how the input distribution shifts across data regimes; ii) they causally influence both \emph{high-level} features and the label, with the former possibly changing in distribution at test time.
+Unlike standard covariate-shift scenarios, the label can change indirectly through shifts in latent confounders.
+By applying a causal adjustment strategy to these representations, leveraging the two views of the unstable features (unsupervised and fine-tuned), we produce robust and adaptive predictions without requiring multiple environments or domain annotations.